zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

 - User is editing the environment variables in the Shell script file (1-time edit) which then be used throughout the GitOps configuration.

 - User is running the shell script.
-The script will use the extension management feature of Azure Arc to deploy the Flux extension and the create GitOps configuration on the Azure Arc connected cluster.
+The script will use the extension management feature of Azure Arc to deploy the Flux extension and create GitOps configuration on the Azure Arc connected cluster.

 - The script will also create a namespace and deploy Nginx Ingress Controller.

 - User is verifying the cluster and making sure the extension and GitOps configuration is deployed.

-- User is making a edit on the GitHub repo that will cause Flux GitOps to detect this change and trigger an update to the pod deployment.
+- User is making an edit on the GitHub repo that will cause Flux GitOps to detect this change and trigger an update to the pod deployment.

 ## Azure Arc Kubernetes GitOps Configuration